Top

 Experience Matters in Texas Child Custody

-Our extensive experience handling complex matters in family law courts across the Greater Dallas area is a significant advantage for our clients.
-We have resolved custody matters spanning virtually every type of issue, including, but not limited to:
+Our broad experience with complex child custody matters in family law courts across the Greater Dallas area benefits every client.
+We have handled custody cases involving all of the following:

 Understanding Different Types of Child Custody